snpushpi/6.009_Labs/README.md

 # MIT_projects
-I am posting my projects I have finished here in MIT
+I have posted all the projects I have finished each week as a part of my programming course.